-Ambulance services

-- Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. - Medicare will only cover ambulance services to the nearest appropriate medical facility that can provide the care you need.
-If you choose to be transported to a facility that is farther away, Medicare's payment will be based on the charge to the closest appropriate facility. - The ambulance benefit is a transport benefit.
-If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations: - O You decline the ambulance ride - You take the ambulance and it is determined your symptoms are not emergent
+What you must pay when you Services that are covered for you get these services Ambulance services Cost sharing for covered services applies toward the Covered ambulance services, whether for an emergency or annual out-of-pocket maximum. non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility Cost sharing applies to each that can provide care only if they are furnished to a member one-way transport. whose medical condition is such that other means of In- and Out-of-Network transportation could endanger the person's health or if authorized by the plan. \$300 copayment per Medicarecovered ground or air If the covered ambulance services are not for an emergency ambulance trip. situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Medicare will only cover ambulance services to the nearest appropriate medical facility that can provide the care you need.
+If you choose to be transported to a facility that is farther away, Medicare's payment will be based on the charge to the closest appropriate facility.
+The ambulance benefit is a transport benefit.
+If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations:

-Cost sharing for covered services applies toward the annual out-of-pocket maximum.

-Cost sharing applies to each one-way transport.

-\$250 copayment per Medicare-covered ground or air ambulance trip.
+condition.

-Annual Routine Preventive Physical Exam

-Non-Medicare covered routine physical exams are covered once every calendar year.
-This Comprehensive physical must include a preventive medicine evaluation and management, including an age and gender appropriate history, examination and counseling/anticipatory guidance/risk factor reduction interventions.

-You are able to have lab screening for early detection of diabetes, high cholesterol or blood disorders.
+What you must pay when you Services that are covered for you get these services Annual Routine Preventive Physical Exam Cost sharing for covered services applies toward the Non-Medicare covered routine physical exams are covered once annual out-of-pocket maximum. every calendar year.
+This Comprehensive physical must include a preventive medicine evaluation and management, including an age In- and Out-of-Network and gender appropriate history, examination and \$0 copayment for the noncounseling/anticipatory guidance/risk factor reduction interventions.
+Medicare-covered routine You are able to have lab screening for early detection of diabetes, physical exam. high cholesterol or blood disorders.
 As part of your Annual wellness visit OR your Annual Routine Preventive Physical Exam you can have a fasting blood sugar, lipid panel and/or complete blood count included in the cost.
 Note: These screening labs are to assist in early detection of new health conditions, not as part of routine monitoring of existing health conditions.

-Note: If you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition.
+Note: If you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical

-Cost sharing for covered services applies toward the annual out-of-pocket maximum.

-\$0 copayment for the non-Medicare-covered routine physical exam.